-If this condition is detected, the DP83816 device asserts RXER and presents RXD[3:0] = 1110 to the MAC for the cycles that correspond to received 5B code-groups until at least two IDLE code groups are detected.
-In addition, the False Carrier Event Counter is incremented by one.
+If this condition is detected, the DP83816 will assert RXER and present RXD[3:0] = 1110 to the MAC for the cycles that correspond to received 5B code-groups until at least two IDLE code groups are detected.
+In addition, the False Carrier Event Counter will be incremented by one.

-When at least two IDLE code groups are detected, the error is reported to the MAC.
+Once at least two IDLE code groups are detected, the error is reported to the MAC.

-5.5.1.3 10BASE-T Transceiver Module
+3.11 10BASE-T Transceiver Module

 The 10BASE-T Transceiver Module is IEEE 802.3 compliant.
 It includes the receiver, transmitter, collision, heartbeat, loopback, jabber, and link integrity functions, as defined in the standard.
-An external filter is not required on the 10BASE-T interface because this is integrated inside the DP83816 device.
+An external filter is not required on the 10BASE-T interface since this is integrated inside the DP83816.
 This section focuses on the general 10BASE-T system level operation.

-5.5.1.3.1 Operational Modes
+3.11.1 Operational Modes

-The DP83816 device has two basic 10BASE-T operational modes:
+The DP83816 has two basic 10BASE-T operational modes:

-- Half-Duplex Mode In half-duplex mode, the DP83816 device functions as a standard IEEE 802.3 10BASE-T transceiver supporting the CSMA/CD protocol. - Full-Duplex Mode In full-duplex mode, the DP83816 device is capable of simultaneously transmitting and receiving without reporting a collision.
-The DP83816 10-Mb/s ENDEC is designed to encode and decode simultaneously.
+- Half Duplex mode functions as a standard IEEE 802.3 10BASE-T transceiver supporting the CSMA/CD protocol. - Full Duplex mode capable of simultaneously transmitting and receiving without reporting a collision.
+The DP83816's 10 Mb/s ENDEC is designed to encode and decode simultaneously.

-5.5.1.3.2 Smart Squelch
+3.11.2 Smart Squelch

-The smart squelch is responsible for determining when valid data is present on the differential receive inputs (TPRDP and TPRDM).
-The DP83816 device implements an intelligent receive squelch to ensure that impulse noise on the receive inputs is not mistaken for a valid signal.
+The smart squelch is responsible for determining when valid data is present on the differential receive inputs (RD±).
+The DP83816 implements an intelligent receive squelch to ensure that impulse noise on the receive inputs will not be mistaken for a valid signal.
 Smart squelch operation is independent of the 10BASE-T operational mode.

-The squelch circuitry employs a combination of amplitude and timing measurements (as specified in the IEEE 802.3 10BASE-T standard) to determine the validity of data on the twisted pair inputs (see Figure 5-14).
+The squelch circuitry employs a combination of amplitude and timing measurements (as specified in the IEEE 802.3 10BASE-T standard) to determine the validity of data on the twisted pair inputs (refer to Figure 3-14).

-The signal at the start of packet is checked by the smart squelch, and any pulses not exceeding the squelch level (either positive or negative, depending on polarity) are rejected.
-When this first squelch level is overcome correctly, the opposite squelch level must then be exceeded within 150 ns.
-Finally, the signal must again exceed the original squelch level within a 150 ns to ensure that the input waveform is not rejected.
+The signal at the start of packet is checked by the smart squelch and any pulses not exceeding the squelch level (either positive or negative, depending upon polarity) will be rejected.
+Once this first squelch level is overcome correctly, the opposite squelch level must then be exceeded within 150 ns.
+Finally the signal must again exceed the original squelch level within a 150 ns to ensure that the input waveform will not be rejected.
 This checking procedure results in the loss of typically three preamble bits at the beginning of each packet.

-Only after all these conditions have been satisfied is a control signal generated to indicate to the remainder of the circuitry that valid data is present.
+Only after all these conditions have been satisfied will a control signal be generated to indicate to the remainder of the circuitry that valid data is present.
 At this time, the smart squelch circuitry is reset.

 Valid data is considered to be present until the squelch level has not been generated for a time longer than 150 ns, indicating the End of Packet.
-When good data has been detected the squelch levels are reduced to minimize the effect of noise causing premature End of Packet detection.
+Once good data has been detected the squelch levels are reduced to minimize the effect of noise causing premature End of Packet detection.

-Figure 5-14.
-10BASE-T Twisted Pair Smart Squelch Operation
+Figure 3-14 10BASE-T Twisted Pair Smart Squelch Operation

-5.5.1.3.3 Collision Detection
+3.11.3 Collision Detection